2023 Super2 Series: Entry list

-Team Changes
+Team changes

 Super2

-Anderson Motorsport will return to the Super2 Series after purchasing an ex-Dick Johnson Racing Mustang.
+Anderson Motorsport returned to the Super2 Series after purchasing an ex-Dick Johnson Racing Mustang.

-Brema Group Racing will switch from driving a single Holden Commodore VF, to an ex-Tickford Racing Ford Mustang GT.
+Brema Group Racing switched from driving a single Holden Commodore VF, to an ex-Tickford Racing Ford Mustang GT.

-Triple Eight Race Engineering will withdraw from the Super2 Series, to focus on Supercars and GT programs.
+Triple Eight Race Engineering withdrew from the Super2 Series, to focus on Supercars and GT programs.

 Blanchard Racing Team announced they would run a Super2 program for the first time in 2023, in preparation for expanding to a second car in the Supercars Championship.

-Tickford Racing will be expanding to a two-car team.
+Tickford Racing expanded to a two-car team.

-Matt Stone Racing will withdraw from the Super2 Series, in order to focus resources on their Supercars program.
+Matt Stone Racing withdrew from the Super2 Series, in order to focus resources on their Supercars program.

 Walkinshaw Andretti United announced they would run a Super2 program for the first time since Nick Percat finished 4th in 2012, running two Holden ZB Commodores.

-MW Motorsport will switch from their Nissan Altima L33s to an ex-Tickford Racing Ford Mustang GT.
+MW Motorsport switched from their Nissan Altima L33s to an ex-Tickford Racing Ford Mustang GT.

-Matt Chahda Motorsport will switch from a Ford FG X Falcon to an ex-Brad Jones Racing ZB Commodore.
+Matt Chahda Motorsport switched from a Ford FG X Falcon to an ex-Brad Jones Racing ZB Commodore.